 Hole Bowl is more than just a space to play.
 Stop in for a casual midday lunch or a cocktail and dinner with friends at the full bar.
 With a curated menu of classically made, from-scratch American fare, you can’t go wrong.
 Cast aside any ideas of typical bowling alley fare.
 Chef Jason Mitchell prepares delicious cuisine (at a good value, too!).
-The kids menu offers $6 entrées with two sides.
+The kids’ menu offers $6 entrées with two sides.
 For adults, the cocktail program is equally impressive, with everything from specialty drinks to pitchers of beer.
 Of course, you probably won’t be able to leave without playing just a little.
-Spend the day on the bowling lanes, arcade games, pool tables and darts.
+Spend the day playing a variety of games, whether you prefer bowling, arcade games, billiards, ping-pong or darts.
 With Hole Bowl’s 12 large flat-screen TVs, you can always catch the game.
 Afterward, lounge on the comfy couches and catch up with friends.